jump-dev/jump-dev.github.io/pages/governance.md

 The calls are currently scheduled on the fourth Thursday of every month at 14:00 Eastern.
 For information on how to take part, join the [developer chatroom] and ask `@odow` or `@mlubin` for an invite to the monthly developer call.

+The invite contains information on how to table agenda items for upcoming calls.

 ### JuMP-dev Workshops